josh-stillman/devops-for-typescript-devs/README.md

 ## Add a bucket policy allowing access

+Next, we need to setup a policy allowing access to our bucket.
+Policies in AWS specify *who* can take an action (the principal), *what* actions they can perform, and *to which* resources.
+Resources are often referred to by their ARN ([Amazon Resource Name](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html)), which are unique identifiers for cloud resources in AWS.
+We'll be working with Policies and ARNs a lot.

 - Go to your bucket, then the Permissions tab, then click the edit button on the Bucket Policy.
 - You can create a policy JSON document with the AWS [policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html).
 - Here, we want to let everyone access our bucket for now.
 - Choose s3 Bucket policy from the dropdown.
 - Choose `*` for the principal, meaning we want the policy to apply to everyone.
 - For actions, search for GetObject.
 - For the ARN (Amazon Resource Name), copy the ARN from your bucket under the Properties tab.
-[ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) are unique identifiers for cloud resources in AWS.
-We'll be using them a lot.
 - For the ARN, you need to add `/*` at the end, meaning all objects within the bucket.
 - Your policy should look like this:
     ```json